PyThaiNLP/pythainlp/README.md

 PyThaiNLP is a python module similar to `nltk` , but it's working primarily on Thai language instead of English.

-It supports both Python 2.7 and Python 3.
+It supports both Python 3.4+

 ### Capability